Wedding Invitations - Getting It Right from the

 Creating Your Guest List

-Before you really start on this, you'll need to have discussed budgets which for most couples dictate how many
+Before you really start on this, you’ll need to have discussed the wedding budget which for most couples dictates how many

 people they can invite to both the wedding and the reception.